porridgewithraisins/coffee-pesto/README.md

 - Run `clipdaemon` in the background by adding it to your autostart.
 - Bind `chooselisting | xargs restorelisting` to a keyboard shortcut (such as super+v) and you will get a popup at your mouse for you to choose something from your history.
-- In this popup, you can right click an item to delete it, and double click an item to put it on the clipboard.
+- In this popup, you can left click an item to select it, middle click an item to delete it, and right click to pin it.
-- You can use the search bar to filter items.
+- You can use the search bar to search for clipboard items.
 Out of the box, you can search by
   - the app you copied from, for all types of data
   - the date/day/time you copied it from (in `/usr/bin/date` format), for all types of data
   - (fuzzy) any part of the text itself, for textual data.